-If you are claiming exemption as a Small Corporation (see page 5), do not complete Schedule D.
+If you are claiming exemption as a Small Corporation (see page 3), do not complete Schedule D.

 Line 2, Net capital gain: Enter amount from Schedule J, line 18.
+You may not claim the special capital gains tax rate of 4.5% unless capital and Section 1231 gains are properly reported on Schedule J.

-Line 4, Tax on ordinary income: Use the correct Tax Rate Table to compute the tax on line 4.
-Use Tax Table A if this tax year begins before 8/26/13.
-This includes returns filed for calendar year 2013.
-Use Tax Table B if this tax year begins on or after 8/26/13.
-The tax rate tables are on page 3 of these instructions.
+Line 4, Tax on ordinary income: Use the Tax Rate Table to compute the tax on line 4.
+The tax rate table is on page 2 of these instructions.

-If the corporation is a Personal Holding Company (PHC), the corporation must calculate its tax on Schedule D using the graduated rates in addition to the 12.6% add-on tax that is reported on Schedule E, line 4.
+If the corporation is a Personal Holding Company (PHC), the corporation must calculate its tax on Schedule D using the graduated rates, in addition to the 12.6% add-on tax that is reported on Schedule E, line 4.

-Schedule E - Other Taxes (Form 6000 only)
+Schedule E - Other Taxes

-If you are claiming exemption as a Small Corporation (see page 5), do not complete Schedule E.
+If you are claiming exemption as a Small Corporation (see page 3), do not complete Schedule E.